How to Expose a Datasource as a Service¶

 -

-Create the Employee table inside the Employees database:
+Create the Employees table inside the Company database:

 Step 2: Create a data service¶